kermitt2/entity-fishing/doc/restAPI.rst

 ==========  =================  =====================  ======================================================================================================
  required    id                String                 ID of the concept to be retrieved (wikipedia, wikidata id (starting with `Q`) or  property (starting with `P`). optional    lang              String                 (valid only for wikipedia IDs) The language knowledge base where to fetch the  concept from.
 Default: `en`. optional    definitionFormat  String                 The format of the definition text associated to the concept.
-Possible choice are:  Default `MediaWiki` or `PlainText`
+Possible choice are:  Default `MediaWiki` or `PlainText` or `html`
 ==========  =================  =====================  ======================================================================================================

 (2) Request header